madurangasiriwardena/2025-CMB-iam-tutorial/b2b/README.md

     - Invite the user to set their own password.
 User will get the navigation to the sample application when you have completed the customize email templates step.
     - Set a password for the user.
 4. Add the user to the teamspace-admin role.

-### Configure the login flow

-1. Navigate to WSO2 Identity Server Console of the primary organization.
-2. Remove the Basic Authentication option and keep the “Sign In with SSO” option.
-3. Click on update.

 ## Sign up to Teamspace